 Obedience is a sport in which a dog and handler complete certain movements or patterns while being judged.
 The patterns are pre-determined and are always the same for each level of obedience competition.
 The beginner levels of obedience are judged on-leash, but each subsequent level is performed off-leash.
 Each dog and handler team begins with a perfect score of 200; any imperfections in their pattern equals point deductions.

-Getting Started in Dog Obedience
+Getting Started in Basic Obedience Training

 Training for Obedience

 Obedience is a precision sport, and handlers must adhere to the rules and regulations of the sport.
-Reading and understanding the rulebook can give structure to your training sessions!
+Reading and understanding the rulebook can give structure to your training sessions.
 There are a variety of exercises to perform at each level, but every level includes heeling.

 Heel position is when the dog stays at your left side without forging ahead or lagging throughout turns, halts, changes of direction, and speed changes.
 Other exercises, depending on level, include retrieving, recall, staying with distractions, jumping, position changes at a distance, and scent discrimination.